TernaryFortress/Security-Checklist/Linux/README.md

 ## Domain Knowledge

 Terminal: The terminal window (also known as shell) is how you run most commands in Linux.
-You can manually type stuff, or you can create a file and run things via `bash <path-to-file>`, either by typing out a path to the file, or dragging the file into the window to auto-populate the path.
+You can manually type stuff, or you can create a file and run things via `bash /path/to/file`, either by typing out a path to the file, or dragging the file into the window to auto-populate the path.

 Bashrc: Bashrc is a configuration file that runs when you open your terminal.
 Most of your configuration will go here.
 You can add things to your path by typing `open ~/.bashrc`.
 We suggest adding `export DO_NOT_TRACK=1` at the end of this, which is the universal environment variable for disabling telemetry.
 Of note, the `~` is a shortcut to your user directory, and the leading `.` before the file indicates that the file is hidden from the directory browser.